fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 Nonce Request
 .............

 The request for a nonce MUST be an HTTP GET request sent to the Wallet Provider’s Nonce Endpoint.

 Nonce Response
 ..............

 Upon a successful request, the Wallet Provider MUST return an HTTP response with a 200 OK status code.
-The response MUST be in application/json format, including the nonce.
+The response MUST be in `application/json` format, including the ``nonce``.

 If any errors occur during the nonce generation, the Wallet Provider MUST return an error response as defined in :rfc:`6749#section-5.2`.
 The response MUST use *application/json* as the content type and MUST include the following parameters: